-For a while now, there’s been a debate on whether or not Blue Light has a negative impact on your sleep.
-In this article, I’ll be discussing some of the studies that have covered this subject along with some of the solutions to reduce the amount of blue light you’re being subjected to.
+For a while now, there’s been a debate around Blue Light and its impact on your sleep.
+In this article, I’ll be discussing some of the studies that have covered this subject along with some of the solutions to reduce the amount of blue light we are subjecting ourselves to.

 What is Blue Light?